LearnixOS/LearnixOS/README.md

   - Why not?
 You watched LearnixTV, I would trust the OS made after him 🐧

 Credits:
+  - LearnixTV (for existing and creating the cool logo)
-  - cowmonk (me, the one only current maintainer of LearnixOS)
+  - cowmonk (maintainer of LearnixOS github acc lmao)
+  - Dominara (absolute chad who is soloing LFS to create this masterpiece)
-  - Ping (lead web dev)
+  - Ping (web dev, kick started the website)
   - (comming soon... hopefully, I can't do this by myself :sob:)

 Screenshots: